On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

 \subsection{Error Bound for the residual DeepONet Numerical Scheme}

-This section provides an estimate for the cumulative error bound between $x(t_n)$ obtained using the \textit{true} solution operator and $\hat{x}(t_n)$ obtained using the residual DeepONet numerical scheme detailed in Algorithm~\ref{alg:residual-DeepONet}.
-To this end, we start by stating the following assumptions.
+This section provides an estimate of the cumulative error bound between $x(t_n)$, obtained using the \textit{true} solution operator, and $\hat{x}(t_n)$, obtained using the residual DeepONet numerical scheme detailed in Algorithm~\ref{alg:residual-DeepONet}.
+To this end, we begin by stating the following assumptions.